subhaganesh/power-bi-/README.md

     - Marketing view
     - Supply chain view
 - In addition to that we are creating excecutive page for excecutives in the company.
-- The final two pages are info and support for the people who are using this dashboard.
+- The final two pages are info and support for the non-technical people  who are using this dashboard.